Call For A Free Initial Consultation (703) 273-4100

 Prepaying the ticket can seem cheaper in the beginning but can be more expensive in the long-term.
 We can appear in court, on your behalf, and resolve the speeding offense in your absence.
 This will save you from missing work or family obligations.
 We will also be sure to understand your expectations and will only enter a plea within the confines of our attorney-client agreement.

 We have clients that have used our help with traffic tickets many times over the years.
-We are proud to say that these clients maintain an impeccable record because these clients were able to use us from the outset.
+We are proud to say that these clients maintain an impeccable record because these clients were able to get our help from the outset.
 In other instances, we get clients calling us because they face a license suspension because of a rapid accumulation of points .
 In each of those instances, we can help and recommend you give us a call for a free consultation.
-We routinely handle speeding tickets in all of the Fairfax County Courthouses including the Fairfax County General District Court, Fairfax City General District Court, Town of Herndon Court, and Town of Vienna Court.
+Contesting a speeding ticket is generally worth the cost.

 The truth about your case